GANs-in-Action/gans-in-action/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This code is provided under the MIT License.

 ## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+We welcome contributions to improve this repository!
+If you find any issues, have suggestions for improvements, or want to add more comprehensive examples, please feel free to open an issue or submit a pull request.

 ## 💬 Contact